SU(2)-cyclic surgeries and the pillowcase: Introduction

 \subsection{Acknowledgments}

-We thank Hans Boden, Marc Culler, Cynthia Curtis, Nathan Dunfield, Paul Feehan, and Michael Heusener for helpful conversations.
+We thank Hans Boden, Marc Culler, Cynthia Curtis, Nathan Dunfield, Paul Feehan, Michael Heusener, and Tom Mrowka for helpful conversations.
+We thank the anonymous referee for their careful reading of this paper and many comments which improved the exposition.
 We are also grateful to the Max Planck Institute for Mathematics for its hospitality during a significant portion of this work.
 The second author is also grateful for support by the SFB `Higher invariants' (funded by the Deutsche Forschungsgemeinschaft (DFG)) at the University of Regensburg, and for support by a Heisenberg fellowship of the DFG.